robertcedwards/juice-docs/docs/user/configuration.md

 - Each tier can have unique metadata, as well as a unique price, maximum supply, reserved rate, and governance voting power.
 - Project owners can use NFTs for redemption instead of using project tokens.

-You can use NFTs for off-chain governance with a tool like [Snapshot](/user/resources/snapshot/), or for on-chain governance with Governor Contracts — Juicebox NFTs adhere to the [`ERC721Votes`](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#ERC721Votes) standard. [*Learn more about on-chain governance →*](#on-chain-governance)
+You can use NFTs for off-chain governance with a tool like [Snapshot](/user/resources/snapshot/), or for on-chain governance with Governor Contracts — Juicebox NFTs adhere to the [`ERC721Votes`](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#ERC721Votes) standard. [*Learn more about on-chain governance.*](#on-chain-governance)

 :::tip
 Juicebox NFTs are also a great way to create an NFT collection for your artwork — some projects use Juicebox for this alone, turning off tokens entirely.
 Adding NFTs may increase the gas fee for deploying your project.